|

 Perseus.

-king of Macedonia.
-She pretends to take the Greek cities of the
+Rome pretended to take the Greek cities of the

 Achaean league and the AEtolians under her protection as allies.

-Cynocephalae, 198; and begs for peace.
+Cynocephalae, 197 BC, and had to beg for peace.

-The Macedonian influence is now
+The Macedonian influence was now

 completely destroyed in Greece,